Skip to content

 Is the yield guaranteed?

 No. DeFi yields are variable and depend on market demand.
-However, your principal USDC is not at risk from yield fluctuations — the worst case is 0% yield, not loss of funds.
+However, your principal is not at risk from yield fluctuations — the worst case is 0% yield, not loss of funds.

 Fees